Can I reduce my offer on a house if the survey shows issues?

 For example: If the surveyor flagged that a flat roof may need to be replaced and the cost of that is €8k to €10k, it is of course acceptable for you to reduce your offer to cover the cost of repair.

-When you place an offer and go Sale Agreed, this is your opportunity to do due diligence and ensure that the property is in the condition it appears to be and that it is legally sound.
+When your offer is accepted and you go Sale Agreed, this is your opportunity to do due diligence and ensure that the property is in the condition it appears to be and that it is legally sound.
 Anything discovered during this phase by either your surveyor or solicitor can change what you feel the property is worth and you are entitled to change your bid based on this.

 How to negotiate a reduced cost due to issues discovered on a survey